elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 ---

-### If a promise resolves normally, then await promise returns the result.
-What happens in the case of a rejection?
+### If a promise resolves with normality, then await promise returns the result.
+What happens in the case of rejection?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In the case of a rejection, it throws the error, just as if there were a throw statement at that line.
-In real situations, the promise may take some time before it rejects.
-In that case there will be a delay before await throws an error.
+  <div><strong>Interview Response:</strong> In the case of a rejection, it throws an error.
+Just as if there were a throw statement at that line.
+In real situations, the promise may take some time before it rejects, and in that case, there is a delay before await throws an error.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />